Illinois-IoT/main-project/tutorials/day4/day4.md

 For now, we will stick with IPv4 address, which is a string of 4 numbers (between 0 and 255) separated by periods.
 So, the full IP addressing range goes from 0.0.0.0 to 255.255.255.255.

-There is one special address you should remember that that is `127.0.0.1`.
+There is one special address you should remember that is `127.0.0.1`.
 This is known as your localhost (or home).
 You might have even seen memes online like this:

 ![](day4_home_meme.webp)